-Investments consisted of the following as of December 31, 2020 and 2019:
+Investments consisted of the following as of December 31, 2021 and 2020:

 December 31,

-2020 2019
+2021 2020

-Equity-method investments \$ 294 \$ 309
+Equity-method investments \$ 112 \$ 294

-Other investments 19 21
+Other investments 91 19

-Total investments \$ 313 \$ 330
+Total investments \$ 203 \$ 313

-The Company's equity-method investments consist of investments in companies that develop sports programming services; develop applications to improve the security, control and privacy of connected devices in homes and businesses for broadband network operators; sell national advertisements on behalf of multi-video program distributors; provide programming on a video on demand, pay-per-view and subscription basis; and develop and deploy cloud-based software video user interfaces.
+The Company's investments include entities that provide media measurement and analytic services; develop applications to improve the security, control and privacy of connected devices in homes and businesses for broadband network operators; sell national advertisements on behalf of multi-video program distributors; and develop sports programming services.

-The Company applies the equity method of accounting to these and other less significant equity-method investments, all of which are recorded in other noncurrent assets in the consolidated balance sheets as of December 31, 2020 and 2019.
-For the years ended December 31, 2020, 2019 and 2018, net losses from equity-method investments were \$31 million, \$137 million and \$77 million, respectively, which were recorded in other expense, net in the consolidated statements of operations.
-Net losses from equity-method investments for the years ended December 31, 2020, 2019 and 2018 included impairments on equity investments of approximately \$10 million, \$121 million and \$58 million, respectively.
+Investments are accounted for under the equity method of accounting or as equity securities, all of which are recorded in other noncurrent assets in the consolidated balance sheets as of December 31, 2021 and 2020.
+For the years ended December 31, 2021, 2020 and 2019, net losses from investments were \$176 million, \$31 million and \$135 million, respectively, which were recorded in other expenses, net in the consolidated statements of operations.
+Net losses from investments for the years ended December 31, 2021, 2020 and 2019 included impairments on equity investments of approximately \$165 million, \$10 million and \$121 million, respectively.

 The Company's equity-method investments balances reflected in the table above includes differences between the acquisition date fair value of certain investments acquired and the underlying equity in the net assets of the investee, referred to as a basis difference.
 This basis difference is amortized as a component of equity earnings.
-The remaining unamortized basis difference was \$186 million and \$203 million as of December 31, 2020 and 2019, respectively.
+The remaining unamortized basis difference was \$40 million and \$186 million as of December 31, 2021 and 2020, respectively.